department-of-veterans-affairs/caseflow/README.md

 Finally, just run Rails in the staging environment!
 `$ rails s -e staging`

+### Changing between test users
+Navigate to [http://localhost:3000/dev/users](http://localhost:3000/dev/users).
+You can use this page to switch to any user that is currently in the database.
+The users' names specify what roles they have and therefore what pages they can access.
+To add new users with new roles, you should seed them in the database via the seeds.rb file.
+The css_id of the user should be a comma separated list of roles you want that user to have.

 ### Running tests

 To run the test suite: